mozilla/data-docs/src/tools/interfaces.md

 Offers notebook interface with shared, always-on, autoscaling cluster (attaching your notebooks to `shared_serverless_python3` is the best way to start).
 Convenient for quick data investigations.
-Users can get help on `#databricks` channel on IRC and are advised to join the [`databricks-discuss@mozilla.com`](https://groups.google.com/a/mozilla.com/forum/#!forum/databricks-discuss) group.
+Users are advised to join the [`databricks-discuss@mozilla.com`](https://groups.google.com/a/mozilla.com/forum/#!forum/databricks-discuss) group.

 #### [`telemetry.mozilla.org`](../concepts/analysis_intro.md) (TMO)